emqx/neuron-docs/en_US/configuration/south-devices/modbus-rtu/example/dtu/dtu-connection.md

 <img src="./assets/tcp-server.png" alt="tcp-server" style="zoom:50%;" />

 * Working mode: TCP Server, Modbus TCP;
-* Fill in the unused local port, no need to fill in the remote port;
+* Fill in an unused local port, no need to fill in the remote port;
 * The other parameters are optional.

 ### Get DTU IP

-When configuring the Neuron southbound driver, it needs to be the IP of the DTU on the server side, as shown in the figure below.
+While configuring the Neuron's southbound driver, you'll need to input the IP address of the server-side DTU, as illustrated in the figure below.
 ![dtu-ip-config](./assets/dtu-ip-config.png)

-### Connect Neuron (Client)
+### Configure Neuron (Client)

 In **South Device**, create a node using the plugin Modbus TCP, and configure the driver, as shown in the figure below.
 ![neuron-client-config](./assets/neuron-client-config.png)